JosephNdegwa/josephndegwa/README.md

-### Hi there 👋

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-React.js
-- 🌱 I’m currently learning ...
-React.js
-- 👯 I’m looking to collaborate on ...
-Angular/Django
-- 🤔 I’m looking for help with ...
-React.js
-- 💬 Ask me about ...
-Anything
-- 📫 How to reach me: ... [twitter](https://twitter.com/bull_ndegwa)
-- 😄 Pronouns: ...
-He/Him
-- ⚡ Fun fact: ...
-I love motorcycles
--->

 ## Hi there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 My name is Ndegwa and I am a thorough and reliable Professional seeking to grow in my area of profession as I explore positions that will see me achieve my career potential.
 Here's some info about me: